locie/modelXplore/README.md

   explore the results, run other sampled\...).
 - *Incremental Sampler*: the first sampling use the LHS sampler, then every extra samples is chosen in order to fill the void.
-- *Responsive Sampler* (under consruction): a sampler that take into account the distance between older samples and the output gradient to favorize the exploration in interesting area (Comming soon).
+- *Responsive Sampler*: a sampler that take into account the distance between older samples and the output gradient to favorize the exploration in interesting area.

 The following figure illustrate the difference, with the *incremental sampler* at the left, and the *lhs sampler* at the right.
 The first line